-For the experiment today we learn about how various material conduct heat differently.
+For the experiment today, we learn about how various materials conduct heat differently.
 Can you guess which bead will move down the spoon?
-Hint – Which material conducts heat better, wood, plastic or metal?
+(Hint: which material conducts heat better, wood, plastic or metal?)

 Conducting Heat Science Experiment Video